geological-survey-of-queensland/coordinate-conversation/README.md

 ## Coordinate Transformation

 Coordinate transformation is the process of changing coordinates from one reference frame or datum to another: for example, from GDA94 to GDA2020 or from GDA2020 to ITRF 2014.

-In contrast, a coordinate conversion changes coordinates from one coordinate reference system to another coordinate reference system on the same datum or reference frame: for example, from GDA2020 latitude and longitude to MGA2020 Easting, Northing and Zone.
+In contrast, a coordinate conversion changes coordinates from one coordinate reference system to another coordinate reference system on the same datum or reference frame: for example, from MGA2020 Easting, Northing and Zone to GDA2020 latitude and longitude.

 * See [GDA Transformation products and tools](https://www.icsm.gov.au/datum/gda-transformation-products-and-tools)
 * See [GDA94 ⇔ GDA2020 transformation and conversion tools](https://www.icsm.gov.au/datum/gda-transformation-products-and-tools/software-and-plugins)